Morris beats Moffat in Phillip Island Trans Am thriller - Speedcafe

 Nash Morris has beaten James Moffat to victory in Race 3 of Round 2 of the National Trans Am Series at the Phillip Island Shannons SpeedSeries event by just 0.0473s.

-Morris led virtually all 11 laps but series leader Moffat briefly edged ahead on a handful of occasions in the closing stages, including during the last corner.
+Morris led virtually all 11 laps but series pace-setter Moffat briefly edged ahead on a handful of occasions in the closing stages, including during the last corner.

 They were separated by virtually nothing at the chequered flag, with Lochie Dalton finishing just 0.7938s further back in third position.